Cubitect/cubiomes-viewer/README.md

 ## Languages

-The application currently ships in 3 languages that can be switched in the menu under `Edit preferences`:
+The active language can be selected under `Edit preferences`, which currently includes translations for:

 - English
 - German
 - Chinese

-Chinese translations are provided and maintained by [SunnySlopes](https://github.com/SunnySlopes).
+Chinese translations are provided by [SunnySlopes](https://github.com/SunnySlopes) and are maintained at [his fork](https://github.com/SunnySlopes/cubiomes-viewer).

 ## Known issues